Eczema is the second most common skin condition globally, behind only acne.

-It’s an inflammatory condition that affects around 10% of the population and is characterized by extremely dry, itchy skin that can progress into unpleasantly painful rashes and skin lesions.
+It’s an inflammatory group of conditions, the most common of which is atopic dermatitis, that affects around 10% of the population and is characterized by extremely dry, itchy skin that can progress into unpleasantly painful rashes and skin lesions.

 Although it disproportionately affects children, there are still millions of adults across the world living with this condition.

 Eczema is certainly not pleasant to deal with, something that those who live with it need no reminder of.

 But once you have it, what tools do you have at your disposal to manage it?

 Traditional treatment modalities include topical creams, oral steroids and a host of other pharmacological interventions that all bring with them a risk of side effects that lead some eczema sufferers to dabble in alternative or complementary management strategies.